JochenFM/MS3_VideoLibrary/TESTING.md

 In response to the [W3C - HTML](https://validator.w3.org/) errors shown:

-- that the frameborder attribute on the iframe is obsolete, I removed it entirely
+- that the frameborder attribute on the iframe is obsolete, I removed it entirely,
--
+- closed a number of < divs > properly